Fabien Raddas

 Fabien Raddas (born 7 March 1980) is a French professional football player.

 Born in Poissy, Raddas played basketball and football as a youth.
 He choose to pursue football with local side AS Poissy.
 Raddas spent most of his career in the lower-levels of French club football.
 He helped two clubs achieve promotion to Ligue 2 (FC Rouen and Stade Brestois 29), but he would only spend a single season playing at that level with Stade Lavallois.

 He played for Guadeloupe national football team.

+Biography

+In June 2013, he signed with FC Chambly Oise in the CFA and was promoted to the National division at the end of the season.
+He played for that same club for one year in the National division before returning in 2015 to the club where he began his career, AS Poissy.
+At the same time, he plays for AS Banque de France in corporate soccer.

+Since June 2022, he has been a member of the Variétés Club de France, for which he has scored a total of seven goals.